budulinek/arduino-modbus-rtu-tcp-gateway/Ethernet_SW_Reset.md

 ### 1. Cut the connection between W5x00's RST pin and Arduino's RST pin.

+We need to isolate the W5x00's reset signal when the boards are connected together.
 Keep in mind that there are actually 2 connections between W5x00's RST pin and Arduino's RST pin.
-You need to cut both of them, simply by bending appropriate pins:
+You need to cut both of them, simply by bending out or cutting appropriate pins:

 - **Bend the RESET pin on the Ethernet shield.**
 - **Bend one pin within the ICSP connector on the Arduino board** (see below)